 Opening a Bank Account

 You can open a Ghanaian bank account after arrival, once you have your immigration documentation in order.
 Major banks serving expats include GCB Bank, Standard Chartered Ghana, and Ecobank – see our guide to the best banks in Ghana for expats for a fuller comparison.
+If you want to get a head start before you land, our guide on opening a Ghanaian bank account from the USA covers what can be done remotely.
 Required documents typically include your passport, residence or work permit, and proof of address (a lease agreement or utility bill works).
 Expect a small monthly maintenance fee – around GHS 20 to GHS 30 for a standard current account, though fee structures vary by bank and account type.
 Most banks have functional mobile apps and online portals.

 ATMs, Cards, and Cash